Kansas lawmaker and economist talk about government shutdown issues

 WASHINGTON, D.C.
 (KSNW) – As talk of a government shutdown began looking like a real possibility this week, some lawmakers from Kansas say Republicans have drawn a hard line on money and spending.

-“We’re going to spend $700 billion this year on interest,” said U.S. Senator Roger Marshall (R-Kan.).
+“We’re going to spend $700 billion this year on interest,” said U.S. Senator Roger Marshall, a Kansas Republican.
 “So certainly, there’s a large number of us up here that think we need to address the long-term financial situation of our country.”

 Democrat leaders hailed a bi-partisan compromise late Tuesday coming out of the U.S. Senate to extend government spending past the end of the month to Nov.
 17. That’s something Senator Marshall expected.

-“It is very possible that they will figure out a way to keep the government open with some type of a short-term ongoing resolution,” Senator Marshall told KSN on Tuesday.
+“It is very possible that they will figure out a way to keep the government open with some type of a short-term ongoing resolution,” Sen. Marshall told KSN News on Tuesday.
 “There’s plenty of blame to go on both sides of the aisle for this.”

 One business analyst says the impact of any shutdown will be felt across the country and in Kansas.